vhuang04/homework-planner/README.md

 #Features

-- Display Tasks:View the list of current tasks along with their completion status.
+- Display Tasks: View the list of current tasks along with their completion status.
-- Add Task:Add a new task to the list with a provided description.
+- Add Task: Add a new task to the list with a provided description.
-- Mark Task as Completed:Mark a task as completed based on its index.
+- Mark Task as Completed: Mark a task as completed based on its index.

 #Usage